 You now have a great chance of getting in, and now is the time to prepare with gusto.
-Even if you’re confident about your interview skills, you have a short window to impress, so you need to focus on the essentials, get to the point quickly and prepare to adapt to various MBA interview styles.
+Even if you’re confident about your interview skills, with b-school interviews you have a short window to impress, so you need to focus on the essentials, get to the point quickly and prepare to adapt to various MBA interview styles.

 Don’t miss this definitive article by Fortuna’s head of interview practice, Malvina Miller Complainville, former Assistant Director at Harvard Business School.
 In a piece for Poets&Quants, Malvina distills her advice into six top interview tips, along with insights on the M7 landscape.
 (Her original 10 tips for Forbes, published in 2013, was viewed over 191,000 times.)

 All told, the MBA interview process is a relational experience, and the sphere of influence extends beyond your interviewer.
-As a Fortuna coach and Columbia Business School alum, as well former Deloitte Consulting recruiting lead, Karen Hamou has been on both sides of the fence.
-Here are her 7 top tips for approaching the MBA interview from lead up to follow up, ensuring that you put your best foot forward at every interval.
+As a Fortuna coach and Columbia Business School alum, as well as former Deloitte Consulting recruiting lead, Karen Hamou has been on both sides of the fence.
+Here are her seven top tips for approaching the MBA interview from lead up to follow up, ensuring that you put your best foot forward at every interval.

 SCHOOL SPECIFIC STRATEGY

 The INSEAD interview is a dynamic one.
-None of its interviews happen on campus; instead, INSEAD draws upon a global pool of alumni interviewers to help evaluate applicants in the cities where they live.
+None of its interviews happen on campus; instead, INSEAD draws upon a global pool of alumni interviewers to help evaluate potential students in the cities where they live.
 Interviewers are given a lot of latitude, which means there’s a lot of variability in terms of format, style and tempo.
 Fortuna’s Melissa Jones, former Assistant Director for INSEAD’s MBA Program in France, discusses what you need to know and what to expect.

 In stark contrast to the HBS interview, which is administered by admissions staff who have read your entire app in just 30 minutes, Stanford GSB interviews are conducted blind (resume only) by a GSB alum.
-But don’t be fooled by the collegial vibe – GSB’s line of questioning favors behavioral style questions that require your thorough and thoughtful preparation.
+But don’t be fooled by the collegial vibe – GSB’s line of questioning favors behavioral style questions that will require your thorough and thoughtful preparation.
 The key to success is coming up with specific – and substantive – situational examples, says Fortuna’s Heidi Hillis, former GSB alum interviewer.
 Heidi outlines what the GSB is looking for and features example behavioral questions from recent candidates.

 This dynamic, relational experience is about much more than delivering a strong pitch – Wharton’s admission committee wants to observe how you approach a challenge, present yourself, cohesively work towards solutions in a small group context and think on your feet.
 Fortuna’s Judith Silverman Hodara, former Wharton head of admissions, is practiced at guiding candidates to bring their best to the table.
 Judith articulates what success looks like, along with advice for delivering your standout pitch.